AnimalGenomicsETH/bovine-graphs/README.md

 - Variants (SNP and Indels) called from non-reference sequences

 See [Here](pipeline_scheme.pdf) for the scheme of the pipeline and [Here](reports/taurus_report.pdf) for an example of the generated report.
+Detailed description of the command run is available [Here](pipeline_description.md).

 Developed for analysis of bovine genomes, but should be applicable to the other species as well.